sinsinan/fslang/README.md

 # FSlang

-## A simple lambda calculus interpretor
+## A simple lambda calculus interpreter

-FSlang is a lambda calculus interpretor written in java.
-It is a port of lazy lambda calulus interpretor written by L. Allison of Monash University.
-Full article about the interpretor is available at https://users.monash.edu.au/~lloyd/tildeFP/Lambda
+FSlang is a lambda calculus interpreter written in java.
+It is a port of lazy lambda calulus interpreter written by L. Allison of Monash University.
+Full article about the same is available at https://users.monash.edu.au/~lloyd/tildeFP/Lambda

 ## Examples
 **Function to add two numbers**